Anas Alam Faizli: Education

-Anas receives his preliminary education from Sekolah Rendah Islam Al-Amin (SRIAA) which was located in Jalan Gurney, Kuala Lumpur.
-The school was founded by Pertubuhan Jamaah Islah Malaysia (JIM), now known as Pertubuhan Ikram Malaysia (IKRAM).
-Anas did his lower secondary school in Sekolah Menengah Islam Al-Amin (SMIAA).
+Anas receives his preliminary education from Sekolah Rendah Islam Al-Amin (SRIAA) in Jalan Gurney, Kuala Lumpur.
+He did his lower secondary school in Sekolah Menengah Islam Al-Amin (SMIAA).

-After his Penilaian Menengah Rendah (PMR) result, he was offered and entrance to the Malay College Kuala Kangsar (MCKK) and Sultan Alam Shah Islamic College (Malay: Kolej Islam Sultan Alam Shah – KISAS) which he accepted the latter.
-In KISAS, Anas was the President of the International Club and in 1997 he represented the school as part of the debating team for the Piala Perdana Menteri (PPM).
-The School won Central Zone championship by defeating debaters from the Royal Military College (RMC), Sekolah Seri Puteri (SSP), and Sekolah Alam Shah (SAS).
-KISAS won third place at national level.
+He enrolled at Sultan Alam Shah Islamic College (Malay: Kolej Islam Sultan Alam Shah – KISAS) where he became a president of the International Club.
+He represented the school as part of the debating team for the Piala Perdana Menteri (PPM) in 1997, eventually winning third place at national level.

-After KISAS, Anas pursued his bachelor's degree from the Universiti Teknologi Malaysia.
-In 2011, he became the pioneer sole graduate with Distinction for Master of Project Management from the Open University Malaysia.
-In 2015, he again became the pioneer sole graduate for Doctor of Business Administration from the same university.
+After KISAS, Anas pursued his bachelor's degree from the University of Technology Malaysia.
+In 2011, he received a Master of Project Management with distinction from the Open University Malaysia.
+In 2015, he received a Doctor of Business Administration from the same university.
+Anas gave a valedictorian speech at OUM's 17th Convocation.

-Anas was chosen as the "valedictorian" graduate and delivered a speech representing 7,506 graduates at OUM's 17th Convocation.
-In his speech, he urged all the graduates to become the candles that light the way for society, to be a leader for their family, their community, in the workplace and outside, and to make their voice heard.